Agencies Responsible for regulating drones in the Argentine Republic (Argentina)

 - You must fly during daylight hours and only fly in good weather conditions

-- Do not fly your drone in sensitive areas including government or military facilities.
-The use of drones or camera drones in these areas are prohibited
+- Do not fly your drone in sensitive areas, including government or military facilities.
+The use of drones or camera drones in these areas is prohibited

 - You must maintain a visual line of sight with your drone at all times